 When a user enters a query, Google tries to determine the highest quality answers from its index and factors in other considerations that will provide the best user experience and most appropriate answer, such as the user’s location, language, and device.
 This is done programmatically with algorithms and it is not affected by paid activity (Pay-Per-Click Ads).

-When looking to improve your serving and ranking, it’s important to remember that a website with a good, expansive amount of engaging and subject-specific content will have a benefit over a website that has minimal information.
+When looking to improve your serving and ranking, it’s important to remember the ranking factors: a website with a good, expansive amount of engaging and subject-specific content will have a benefit over a website that has minimal information.
 The ranking of your website can be measured through its SERPs or Search Engine Ranking Positions, which is a selection of relevant keywords or phrases on your website.
 These can change over time due to algorithm changes, competition, content, and keyword occurrence throughout your site.

 Austin Marketing, as part of the SEO package, will research and monitor keyword results and trends, and make the necessary adjustments on the website content to respond to these changes, but also use other specialist tools that will give us more targeted information and allow us to take your ranking analysis one step further.